Small gauge transformations and universal geometry in heterotic theories: First order universal geometry and gauge transformations

-which factorise the hermitian form on $\IX$ into a block diagonal form \beq \Iomega \= \half \o_{mn} e^m e^n + \half \o^\sh_{ab} \dd y^a \dd y^b~. \eeq The symbol $c_a{}^m$ transforms like a connection under diffeomorphisms and its role will be analogous to $\L_a$.
-As described in \citeUG we need to express quantities in the `e'--basis, and if there is any ambiguity will denote the result by a superscript $\sh$ symbol.
-A key example is the gauge field $\IA$.
-When expressed in the `e'--basis it has a transformed component
+The symbol $c_a{}^m$ transforms like a connection under diffeomorphisms and its role will be analogous to~$\Lambda_a$.
+As described in~\cite{Candelas:2018lib} we need to express quantities in the `e'-basis, and if there is any ambiguity will denote the result by a~superscript ${\sharp}$ symbol.
+A key example is the gauge field ${\mathbb A}$.
+When expressed in the `e'-basis it has a transformed component